MA Archaeology and Social Anthropology

-The School of History, Classics and Archaeology is located within the University's Central Area.
-The School has excellent teaching and study facilities.
+You will be taught in a range of lecture theatres and seminar rooms within the School and across the University's Central Area.
 Some of your classes will also take place at the National Museum of Scotland.

 We have five archaeological research and teaching laboratories.
 These include post-excavation processing and wet chemistry labs and a large teaching laboratory for the study of skeletal remains.

 You can take a closer look at the School of History, Classics and Archaeology and explore our facilities and campus on the University's Virtual Visit site.